c4ff3in3/c4ff3in3/README.md

-Software Engineer with interest in Data Platforms and Systems Programming
+Software Engineer with interest in Data Platforms